cloudposse-archives/reference-architectures/README.md

 - [ ] Create a *temporary* pair of [Access Keys](https://console.aws.amazon.com/iam/home#/security_credential).
 These should be deleted afterwards.
 - [ ] Export your AWS "root" account credentials as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (this is *temporary* for bootstrapping)
 - [ ] An available domain we can use for DNS-base service discovery (E.g. `ourcompany.co`).
 This domain must not be in use else where.
+- [ ] Ensure that any users who will be added during this bootstrap process have setup their [keybase](http://keybase.io) profile.
+You'll need this if setting them up in the `users` section of the [`config/root.tfvars`](https://github.com/cloudposse/reference-architectures/blob/master/configs/root.tfvars).
+For example you should be able to [verify their public key](https://keybase.io/osterman/key.asc) on `keybase.io` by running `curl https://keybase.io/$username/key.asc`.

 ### 1. Provision Root Account